 You should be direct in your report, but you should also maintain a respectful tone.
 As a matter of policy, we do not censor the content of reviewer reports; any comments that were intended for the authors are transmitted, regardless of what we may think of the content.
 On rare occasions, we may edit a report to remove offensive language or comments that reveal confidential information about other matters.

 Confidential comments to editors

 Your comments to the authors should contain all feedback pertaining to the scientific evaluation of the manuscript, as detailed above.
 Confidential comments to the editor may be the appropriate place to discuss sensitive information or opinions, including any potential ethical issues with the work, or information that cannot be shared with other reviewers, such as any previous interaction with the manuscript at another journal, but should in no way contradict the comments to the authors.

 Submitting your report

-Please submit your report using the link we provided in the emails containing the instructions.
-If you experience any issues, please contact us.
+We strongly prefer that you submit your report using the link we provided in the emails containing the instructions, as opposed to via email.
+If you experience any issues, please contact our Editorial Assistant for assistance.